DakobedBard/dsi-spark/individual.md

    the corresponding data.
 Also run a `.count()` on the RDD.
 This will **take a while** as the data set is a few million rows.

 3. Let's do some preprocessing.
 Remove the `'`, `"` and the trailing `,` for each line.
-Show the first 2 lines to confirm.
+Print the first 2 lines to confirm.
 The first 2 lines should look like the following.

    ```
    YEAR,MONTH,UNIQUE_CARRIER,ORIGIN_AIRPORT_ID,DEST_AIRPORT_ID,DEP_DELAY,DEP_DELAY_NEW,ARR_DELAY,ARR_DELAY_NEW,CANCELLED
    2012,4,AA,12478,12892,-4.00,0.00,-21.00,0.00,0.00
    ```

-4. Run a count on the RDD.
-Notice the size of the data you are dealing with.

-5. Use `filter` to filter out the line containing the column names.
+4. Use `filter` to filter out the line containing the column names.

-6. Make a function, `make_rows()`, that takes a line as an argument and return a dictionary where the keys are the column names and the values are the values for the column.
+5. Make a function, `make_rows()`, that takes a line as an argument and return a dictionary where the keys are the column names and the values are the values for the column.

    - The output is a dictionary with only these columns: